OpenStackOnRaPi/ostackinstall/README.md

-# OpenStack on Raspberry Pi
+# Installation of OpenStack on Raspberry Pi

 ## Executive summary